-Note: - Due to the manufacturing process and nature of recycled rubber, some surface variations such as color distribution or shadowing may exist.
+Note: - Due to the manufacturing process and nature of recycled rubber, some surface variations such as color distribution or shadowing may exist and tile thickness may vary.
+Shims may be provided free of charge to assist with any tile thickness issues.

 Material – Rubber Gym Tiles are constructed of recycled rubber buffings and virgin colored rubber flecks at a 25% and 75% color density.
-These recycled interlocking gym tiles are also vulcanized which means they are formed using heat and pressure to form a solid nonporous and nonabsorbent mat surface.
-This allows for the gym tiles to have the highest tensile, tear, and abrasion resistance on the market for a rubber tile.
+These recycled interlocking gym tiles are also vulcanized, which means they are formed using heat and pressure to form a solid, non-porous, and non-absorbent mat surface.
+This allows the gym tiles to have the highest tensile, tear, and abrasion resistance on the market for a rubber tile.
 This means unmatched durability and longevity.

 Rubber Gym Tiles are easy to clean and maintain.
 Maintenance of these rubber tiles typically includes: